kortdriessen/SeeQt/sleepscoring/sleepscoring_gui_ReadMe.md

 - Left plot spines (Y axes) are aligned by measuring axis widths and applying the maximum using `setWidth()`.
 - `--low_profile_x` keeps vertical grid lines for upper plots while hiding axis labels/ticks so only the bottom plot shows time tick labels.
 - The videos are grouped in a dedicated right‑panel container with its own vertical layout.
 Stretches are applied only to video rows so you can reallocate space between Video 1 vs Videos 2/3 without fighting other controls.
-- Traces are placed in a `GraphicsLayoutWidget`; when you hide a trace, the layout is rebuilt only with visible plots and X‑linking is re‑established.
+- Traces are placed in a `GraphicsLayoutWidget`; when you hide a subplot, the layout is rebuilt only with visible plots and X‑linking is re‑established.
-- Individual plot heights can be customized via the Plot Heights Control Board (Ctrl+H).
-Each plot has a height factor (default 1.0×) that scales from 0.1× to 5.0×.
-Heights are applied using `setRowPreferredHeight` and `setRowStretchFactor` to achieve proportional sizing.
+- Individual subplot heights, visibility, and order are controlled via the Subplot Control Board (Ctrl+H).
+Each plot has a height factor (default 1.0×) that scales from 0.01× to 20.0×.
+For very small plots (below 0.2×), axis labels are hidden automatically.
+Heights are applied using `setRowPreferredHeight` and `setRowStretchFactor` with very low minimum constraints to allow extreme shrinking.
+- Subplot order can be customized by dragging rows in the Subplot Control Board.
+This allows placing matrix plots above time series plots or interleaving them.

 Matrix viewer rendering
 - Matrix/raster plots display discrete events as vertical line segments.